 Have you slammed onto ruts or slipped into boring routines lately?
 If so read on and get ready for a fun new adventure!

-Let’s say you’d like to learn a new technology such as Instagram, or accept an invitation to propose an innovation takes more working memory, and relies less on traditions or habits in the brain’s comfort zones.
+Let’s say you’d like to learn a new technology such as Instagram, or accept an invitation to propose a digital innovation.
+Both cases take more working memory, and both rely less on traditions or habits in the brain’s comfort zones.

 Ready to propel your life and leadership to new heights?
-Tap into the wonder of working memory, and you’ll find yourself leting go of robotic routines.
+Tap into the wonder of working memory, and you’ll find yourself letting go of robotic routines.
 Why so?

 This short term memory positions new information up front, so other parts of the brain can use it to problem solve.
 It’s a bit like a sticky note on your brain, that allows you to keep intelligence fluid and to raise IQ across a wider range of capabilities.

 Neglect Working Memory and Learning Stops